 - Thimi (Madhyapur) – Pottery work is a famous thing to see in Thimi.
 In addition to pottery, Thimi has made a name for itself in the age-old art of making colorful masks of various deities, demons and animals.
 Thimi also produces much of the fresh vegetables for the Kathmandu valley.
 Thimi is an old settlement of Newar which reflects in the narrow alley old fashioned houses.

-- Nagarkot hill – Nagarkot hill is situated on a hilltop at an altitude of 2195 meter to the north east corner of Bhaktapur at distance of 18 kilometers.
+- Nagarkot tour to hilltop – Nagarkot hill is situated on a hilltop at an altitude of 2195 meter to the north east corner of Bhaktapur at distance of 18 kilometers.
 Hill top is famous for its panoramic view of mountains with sunrise and sunset view.
-Nagarkot has availability of different types of accommodations from Five star hotels to small cottage lodges.
+Nagarkot tour has availability of different types of accommodations from Five star hotels to small cottage lodges.
 This hilltop is one of the most scenic spots in entire Kathamndu valley and a best hilltop of Bhaktapur district.
 Dhulikhel is renown for its beautiful sunrise over the wide mountain range.
 It also offers an excellent view of the Indrawati river valley to the east.
 On the other hand, you can see Everest, Annapurna, Manaslu, Langtang and many other mountains in distance.

 - Dhulikhel Old Bazzar – Dhulikhel town is another popular hill station near Bhaktapur, particularly popular for scenic sunrise and sunset views over the Himalayan panorama.
 Dhulikhel is also the center point of century long trade route between Nepal and Tibet (China).
 When you see the mountain above the cloud, lower valley will be covered with clouds.
 The views from Dhulikhel is similar to the view of Nagarkot hill.
-Differing from Nagarkot hill, in Dhulikhel Many travelers visit Dhulikhel as their stop point on the way to Namobuddha.
+Differing from Nagarkot tour, in Dhulikhel Many travelers visit Dhulikhel as their stop point on the way to Namobuddha.